JackTLi/FindMissingNumber/README.md

 # FindMissingNumber
-Given a list of consecutive numbers that is missing one, find the missing number
+Given a list of consecutive numbers (In any order) that is missing one, find the missing number

 This solutions works in O(n) time.